zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure/arm_template/postgresql_hyperscale/_index.md

   * *windowsAdminPassword* - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   * *myIpAddress* - Your local IP address.
 This is used to allow remote RDP and SSH connections to the sidecar Windows VM and K3s Rancher VM.
   * *logAnalyticsWorkspaceName* - Unique name for the deployment log analytics workspace.
-  * *deploySQLMI* - Boolean that sets whether or not to deploy SQL Managed Instance, for this data controller and Azure SQL Managed Instance scenario, we will set it to _**true**_.
+  * *deploySQLMI* - Boolean that sets whether or not to deploy SQL Managed Instance, for this data controller and Azure PostgreSQL Hyperscale scenario, we will set it to _**false**_.
-  * *deployPostgreSQL* - Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this data controller and Azure SQL Managed Instance scenario, we leave it set to _**false**_.
+  * *deployPostgreSQL* - Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this data controller and Azure PostgreSQL Hyperscale scenario , we leave it set to _**true**_.

 * To deploy the ARM template, navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_arc_data_jumpstart/cluster_api/capi_azure/arm_template) and run the below command: